bogdanstate/data301/lab8/lab8.md

 - you can select rows at a particular location in a Pandas data frame using `.iloc[list\_of\_indices]`

-2. Featurize your primary dataset, by using the following strategy featurizers:
+2. Featurize your primary dataset, by using the following featurizers:
   - after replacing NaN values using the empty string, use one-hot encoding on the following categorical variables:
     - `Pclass`: the passenger class.